 Annual Research Grant Program

-AACOM's Grants Program offers funding for both osteopathic medical education research and institutional research.
-Institutional research encompasses a wide range of activities within individual colleges or across multiple colleges within a profession, aimed at supporting informed decision-making and strategic planning.
-While single institution grants have been typical, collaborative, multi-institutional research studies are strongly encouraged.
-Grants can also fund pilot studies or serve as a stepping stone for securing additional matching funds at individual institutions.
+AACOM’s Grants Program provides funding for both osteopathic medical education research and institutional research.
+Institutional research encompasses a broad range of activities conducted within individual colleges or collaboratively across multiple colleges within the profession.
+These projects support informed decision-making, quality improvement and strategic planning.

 Grant Basics